What are you looking for?

 Reliable serological testing for the diagnosis of emerging infectious diseases.
 Adv Exp Med Biol 1062:19-43 (2018).

-Our products make a valuable contribution not only to diagnostics, but also to screening prior to vaccination with the first dengue vaccine, which was launched on the market in 2015*.
+Our products make a valuable contribution not only to diagnostics, but also to screening prior to vaccination with the first dengue vaccine, which was launched in 2015*.

-This is because the CYD-TDV vaccine (Dengvaxia) is only administered to people who live in endemic areas and have been proven to have been infected with the dengue virus.
+This is because the CYD-TDV vaccine (Dengvaxia) is only given to people living in endemic areas who have been confirmed to have been infected with dengue virus.
 The CDC (Centers for Disease Control and Prevention) therefore recommends double testing with two specific test systems for the detection of IgG antibodies against dengue.
 One of the two test systems of this two-step algorithm is the EUROIMMUN Anti-Dengue Virus NS1 Type 1-4 ELISA (IgG)3.

 3 CDC: Laboratory Testing Requirements for Vaccination with Dengvaxia Dengue Vaccine